 Although writing and executing tests are critical to ensuring code quality, most contributors will also want to deploy their changes to a live environment, whether to make use of those changes or to test them further.
 The remainder of this section documents the procedure for running officially released Deis components in a development cluster and replacing any one of those with your customizations.

 To run a Kubernetes cluster locally or elsewhere to support your development activities, refer to Deis installation instructions here.

 To facilitate deploying Docker images containing your changes to your Kubernetes cluster, you will need to make use of a Docker registry.
 This is a location to where you can push your custom-built images and from where your Kubernetes cluster can retrieve those same images.

-If your development cluster runs locally (in Vagrant, for instance), the most efficient and economical means of achieving this is to run a Docker registry locally as a Docker container.
+If your development cluster runs locally (in Minikube, for instance), the most efficient and economical means of achieving this is to run a Docker registry locally as a Docker container.

 To facilitate this, most Deis components provide a make target to create such a registry: